 *Don Newcombe was born on this date in 1926.
-He is a retired Black baseball player.
+He was a Black baseball player and administrator.

 From Madison, New Jersey, nicknamed "Newk", Donald "Don" Newcombe was the one of thee first great Black pitchers in major league baseball history.
 After playing one season with the Newark Eagles in the Negro Leagues, Newcombe signed with the Brooklyn Dodgers.
 With catcher Roy Campanella, Newcombe played for the first racially integrated baseball team based in America, the 1946 Nashua Dodgers of the New England League.
 He continued to play for Nashua in 1947 before moving up through the minor leagues.

 He debuted for the Brooklyn Dodgers on May 20, 1949.
 He immediately helped them to the league pennant with 17 victories, led the league in shutouts, and pitched 32 consecutive scoreless innings.
 He was also among the first four Black players to be named to the All-Star team, along with his teammates Jackie Robinson and Roy Campanella and the Indians' Larry Doby.
 Newcombe was named Rookie of the Year by both The Sporting News and the Baseball Writers Association of America.

 After two years of military duty during the Korean War, Newcombe ha a disappointing comeback season in 1954, going 9-8 with a 4.55 earned run average, but returned to form the next year finishing second in the NL in both wins and ERA, with marks of 20-5 and 3.20, as the Dodgers' "Boys of Summer" finally won the World Series.
 In 1956, he was 27-7 with 139 strikeouts, a 3.06 ERA, 5 shutouts and 18 complete games, leading the league in winning percentage.
 He was named the National League's MVP, and was awarded the first-ever Cy Young Award, then given to the single best pitcher in both major leagues.